BachPhu/Obsidian-Notes/School/Notes/Essay 1.md

 ---

-(personal believe and bg)
+(personal believe and bg) mention 3 and its data and then connect to 2, where it disagree that public knowledeg level might not necessary invovle into that process but more of personal bias

-(misunderstand the stand of science community in social status)
+(misunderstand the stand of science community in social status) if result is not as expected, can lead to attitude. as 2 suggest it can nuissance.

 .
 Previous misunderstand of policy marker, more info approach